Yavuz Ağralı

-Yavuz Ağralı (born 9 April 1992) is a Turkish long-distance running athlete who will compete in the marathon for Turkey at the 2020 Summer Olympics.
+Yavuz Ağralı (born 9 April 1992) is a Turkish long-distance running athlete who competed in the marathon for Turkey at the 2020 Summer Olympics.

 Yavuz Ağralı was born in Bingöl, eastern Turkey on 9 April 1992.
 Competing in marathon, he is a member of the Zeytinburnu Beştelsiz S.C. in Istanbul.

 Ağralı became runner-up at the 2014 Zagreb Half Marathon, held within the Balkan Half Marathon Championships.
 He won the Zagreb Marathon with 2:18:22 held within the 2017 Balkan Marathon Championships.
 In 2020, he took the silver medal a second time at the Zagreb Half Marathon.

 On 23 February 2021, he participated at the Seville Marathon, where he passed the Olympic minimum limit.
 He then completed a 130-day training camp in Ethiopia, and went to his hometown Bingöl after his return to Turkey.
 The Turkish Athletic Federation selected him for participation at the 2020 Summer Olympics.